Domiii/UnityAudioVisualizer/README.md

 * Made it circular, and improved performance
 * Rotating camera

-The final result is a mixture if Hypnotoad09's first and second versions (see videos below).
+The final result is somewhere in between Hypnotoad09's first and second versions (see videos below).

 ## Videos